FAQ about GMP rAAV

-Q: How to detect the infection titer for viral vectors that do not integrate the host genome like rAAV?
+Q: How is rAAV infection titer measured, given that rAAV does not integrate the host genome?

-Q: What is the difference between insoluble particles and visible foreign matter?
+Q: What is the difference between visible foreign matter and insoluble particles?

-The inspection method for insoluble particles usually is an insoluble particle analyzer, and the range of insoluble particles is 10μm and above.
-According to pharmacopoeia general rules 0903, in order to check the size and quantity of insoluble particles in intravenous injections (solution injection, sterile powder for injection, concentrated solution for injection) and sterile bulk drugs for intravenous injection, evaluation can be made according to the project nature.
+Insoluble particles between 10μm and 50μm cannot be seen with the unaided eye and must therefore be detected by instrumentation.
+Insoluble particles identification is commonly carried out with an insoluble particle analyzer.
+According to pharmacopoeia general rule 0903, evaluation of the size and quantity of insoluble particles within materials to be delivered by intravenous injection (solution injection, sterile powder for injection, concentrated solution for injection) can be made according to the project nature.

-A: Gene therapy should refer to domestic regulation “Guiding Principles for Quality Control of Human Recombinant DNA Products” by EDC.
-Mycoplasma and endotoxin should be tested.
-If you have further questions, it’s recommended to communicate with the CDE.
+A: Reagents used for Gene Therapies should abide by all domestic regulations in the “Guiding Principles for Quality Control of Human Recombinant DNA Products” by the EDC.
+Under these standards Mycoplasma and endotoxin testing is required.

 Q: What is the source of PackGene cell bank?

-A: PackGene h293 cell bank is officially authorized for commercial use.
+A: PackGene’s h293 cell bank is officially authorized for commercial use.

-Q: What is the production volume of a single batch fermentation and the corresponding AAV output?
+Q: What is the AAV output for a single batch fermentation?

-Q: Has the empty shell rate been measured for AAV products?
-What method is used to maintain the empty shell rate at what level?
+Q: What method is used to determine the empty shell rate for AAV samples?

-Q: Is the verification of the cell bank in accordance with the Chinese Pharmacopoeia 2015 Three General Principles "The Preparation and Verification Regulations of Animal Cell Matrix for the Verification of Biological Products"?
+Q: Is verification of cell banks in accordance with the Chinese Pharmacopoeia 2015 Three General Principles "The Preparation and Verification Regulations of Animal Cell Matrix for the Verification of Biological Products"?

-Q: There are no HIV, HBV, HCV testing, pyrogen-free tests, and wild virus testing in the general inspection items.
+Q: HIV, HBV, HCV testing, pyrogen-free tests, and wild virus tests are not in the standard quality control services list.
 Do these tests need to be applied?

-A: The %RSD of general biochemical methods is usually 15%-25%, the acceptance standard of ddPCR is 10%, but usually the verification data is lower than 5%, and the %RSD of TCID50 is lower than 100%.
+A: The %RSD of general biochemical methods is usually 15%-25%, and the accepted standard of ddPCR is 10%.
+In most cases the %RSD for PackGene’s QC ddPCR verification data is lower than 5%, and the %RSD of TCID50 is lower than 10%.

-Q: Are there any requirements for the amount of samples sent in batches?
+Q: Are there any requirements for the number of samples sent in batches?

 A: It is recommended that the sample volume of a single commissioned express delivery is not less than 50uL to avoid the effects of freezing and thawing, evaporation, and tube wall adhesion.
-The recommended sample delivery volume for genome titer, plasmid DNA residue, rcAAV, etc. should be more than 10ul. the recommended sample delivery volume for infection titer should be more than 20ul, and the sample delivery volume for testing the empty shell rate is recommended to reach 5E+13vg.
+The recommended sample delivery volume for genome titer, plasmid DNA residue, rcAAV, etc. is more than 10ul.
+The recommended sample delivery volume for infection titer is more than 20ul, and the sample delivery amount for empty shell rate testing is 5E+13vg.